-Macs are slowly losing their image as the machines of “a cult-like community who appreciate design over function and an eye-candy interface over simpler, more humble graphics” now that Apple is going after its “toughest audience yet,” IT managers, according to an
+Macs are slowly losing their image as the machines of “a cult-like community who appreciate design over function and an eye-candy interface over simpler, more humble graphics” now that Apple is going after its “toughest audience yet,” IT managers, according to an E-Commerce Times

 Apple’s weapons in its efforts to gain a foothold in the enterprise market and increase its overall market share is the new

-Xserve rackmount server
+Xserve rackmount server and a new

-designed to lure consumers away from Windows.
+advertising campaign designed to lure consumers away from Windows.
 However, the company’s approach to corporate users is a bit more low-key than the “real people” campaign overall.

 “We want to be humble going in,” said Alex Grossman, Apple’s director of server and storage hardware.
 “We think we’re going to have the best system going, but we want to make sure we position this correctly.”